vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-sbdg/index.md

 ---
 date: '2021-04-22'
-description: How to set up a Tanzu GemFire service instance on the Tanzu Application Service.
+description: How to set up a VMware GemFire service instance on the Tanzu Application Service.
 lastmod: '2021-04-22'
-link-title: Getting Started with Tanzu GemFire on TAS
+link-title: Getting Started with VMware GemFire for TAS
 parent: Spring for Apache Geode
-title: Getting Started with Tanzu GemFire on TAS
+title: Getting Started with VMware GemFire for TAS
 type: data-guides
 weight: 2
 ---

-This guide will walk you through creating and testing a Tanzu GemFire service instance on the Tanzu Application Service (TAS) using a `Hello, World!` client application.
+This guide will walk you through creating and testing a VMware GemFire service instance on the Tanzu Application Service (TAS) using a `Hello, World!` client application.

-## Create A Tanzu GemFire Service Instance
+## Create A VMware GemFire Service Instance

 ### Option 1: Create the service instance using the cf CLI